greenboxal/doggohub/doc/gitlab-basics/create-your-ssh-keys.md

 1. The first thing you need to do is go to your [command line](start-using-git.md) and follow the [instructions](../ssh/README.md) to generate your SSH key pair.

-1. Once you do that, login to GitLab with your credentials.
+1. Once you do that, login to DoggoHub with your credentials.
 1. On the upper right corner, click on your avatar and go to your **Profile settings**.

     ![Profile settings dropdown](img/profile_settings.png)